RON2814/ai-api-chatbot/README.md

 -   `Failed to contact OpenAI`: check `OPENAI_API_KEY`, ensure network access, and confirm the model is available to your account (try `gpt-3.5-turbo`).
 Restart Flask after changing `.env`.
 -   Changes in `.env` require restarting the Flask server.

-## Next steps

--   Add authentication and rate limiting before production use.
--   Add logging/monitoring for upstream errors.
--   Replace the dev server with a production WSGI server (e.g., gunicorn or waitress) when deploying.